 Nearly 400 Max jets that were being flown by airlines around the world have been grounded since March, shortly after the second of two crashes that together killed 346 people.

 Avia ordered Max jets in 2012 and was originally set to begin receiving them this year, but the deliveries were delayed.
-The company is seeking damages of at least $115 million, which attorney Steven Marks said included a $40 million deposit and $75 million in lost profit, plus additional money for punitive damages.
+The company is seeking damages of at least $115 million, which attorney Steven Marks said included a $40 million deposit and $75 million in lost profit, plus punitive damages.

 Marks, who also represents families of passengers who were killed in the two crashes, said he has talked to "several" other Max customers and expects some to join the Avia lawsuit.
 None are U.S. companies, he said.